bveldhuyzen/bolus-sim/README.md

 - Update of installation guide to provide for a more detailed instruction on how to install and run on various systems (e.g. it probably also runs in Windows via WSL)
 - Reorganizing and streamlining of code
 - Release of validation procedures for all simulators
+- Release of made notifications and/or recommendations (incl. timestamps) to manufacturers of devices 5 to 10 in regard to the inadequate specifications of the bolus calculator function in the user guide.